-(2) The calculated chassis heights only apply to the places in the podybullders' drawings that are marked by all a like that are not mentioned in the bodybuilders' drawings, you should consult the DAF specification sheets and/or (if you have them) the TOPEC layout calculation data.
+(2) The calculated chassis heights only apply to the places in the bodybuilders' urawings that are marked for any res.
+(3) For chassis weights that are not mentioned in the bodybuilders' drawings, you should consult the DAF specification sheets and/ or (if you have them) the TOPEC layout calculation data.